 However, this form is strictly limited at this time, and will only be processed when Nonrestrictive Registration begins (see Registration Calendar).

 Tuition fees: $352 per unit

 Campus fees: No campus fee required

 Upon enrollment, you will have 2 hours (inclusive of weekends and holidays) to pay for tuition fees from the time you complete the enrollment transaction.

-It is highly recommended you be prepared with your payment information before the enrollment process.
+It is highly recommended to be prepared with payment information before the enrollment process.
 Failure to pay tuition fees in full may result in disenrollment from classes.